JuliaLang/www.julialang.org/manual/standard-library-reference/index.md

 `whos()` — Print information about global user-defined variables.

 `edit("file"[, line])` — Edit a file optionally providing a line number to edit at.
 Returns to the julia prompt when you quit the editor.
-If the file name ends in ".j" it is reloaded when the editor closes the file.
+If the file name ends in ".jl" it is reloaded when the editor closes the file.

 `edit(function[, types])` — Edit the definition of a function, optionally specifying a tuple of types to indicate which method to edit.
 When the editor exits, the source file containing the definition is reloaded.